Donna Barr: Works

 She works in pencil, ink, watercolor, and silkscreen.

 She is known for her series Stinz and The Desert Peach.
 Stinz, originally published in 1986 as a short story in a hand-bound book, tells the story of a society of centaur-like people in a setting reminiscent of pre-industrial Germany.
-The story was then serialized in the Eclipse Comics series The Dreamery, edited by Lex Nakashima, and was picked up by Albedo creator Steve Gallacci under his Thoughts & Images label, moving on to MU Press and its imprint Aeon Press.
-It was then self-published under A Fine Line Press.

 Her other long-running series, The Desert Peach is about Pfirsich Rommel, the fictional homosexual younger brother of Erwin "The Desert Fox" Rommel.
 Beginning in 1987, it was set in North Africa during World War 2.
 The comic has been describes as a fantasy war comic that was set within the German regime.
 Pfirsch (peach) Rommel is a colonel in the German Afrika Korps in World War II.
 The rest of this unit of misfits includes a mute radio officer, a shell-shocked mental case with a pet landmine, a French-speaking black Moroccan, an American prisoner of war, and a Cossack mercenary.
 In this context, a gay colonel engaged to marry a hotshot Luftwaffe ace does not seem out of place.
 It comes to fruition to long time readers that the story is actually a long running flashback.
 According to Barr, some of the themes within The Desert Peach are; "Love, Honor, Death and Tea, Surfing, fascism, obnoxious pilots and boyfriends, birth, love, hate, revenge, rape, child-murder, slavery, tribal customs, insanity, drug-use, prejudice, racism, death-camps, warfare, love-at-first-sight, homophobia, bad relationships, feminism, horse-training, camel-theft, fashion, marriage, euthanasia, grandchildren — etc., etc., etc".
 Donna Barr explains her process of creating The Desert Peach as, "I usually do a rough on scrap paper (junk mail has lots of blank backs!), happily cutting and pasting, then I copy the whole thing (so the back is clear), rearrange the copy backwards on the back of the final paper, slap in some lettering guides, flip it over on a light table, and use it as a rough guide while I ink.
 No penciling, and no erasing".
-The first three issues were published by Thoughts & Images.
-Additional issues were published by Fantagraphics Books, Aeon Press, and then self-published.
-The entirety of The Desert Peach series can be found on Webtoons.
-A Desert Peach musical was produced in 1992 and a novel was published in 2005.